-Rhythm, Chords & Back-Up - the Art of 2nd Fiddle
+Rhythm, Chords and Back-Up: the Art of Second Fiddle

 When you play in a 'concert' band, or to accompany a singer, you may need to create a fiddle 'part' that is something other than the tune itself.
 It could be a harmony line, for example, or sustained chords, or a rhythm pattern based on the chords.
 But how do you go about constructing it?

 Let's start with some chord basics.
 Chords are made up of the notes of an arpeggio played together at the same time.
 An arpeggio consists of the first, third and fifth notes of the relevant scale, the key-note itself counting as the first.
 Thus, the chord of D consists of the arpeggio notes, D, F# and A (also referred to as the 'triad' of D).
 In the case of the fiddle, a 'chord' will consist, for practical purposes, of just two of these notes played on adjacent strings.
 The two lower strings are particularly suitable, since the tune itself tends to occupy the higher range of the instrument.
 My own standard two-note chord of D consists of the open D-string, together with a first-finger A on the G-string below it.
 Bow the two strings with long, even strokes, and listen to the interval.
 Playing two notes at once will expose any dubious intonation.
 To ensure that the A note is really in tune, you could practice sliding the first finger up to pitch from a semi-tone below, while also playing the open D, and listen for the exact point where it sounds true.
 (A finger slide like this, as well as being a helpful intonation guide, can sound quite appropriate in many folk styles).